-Once your website is live, it’s time to think about how to garner high-quality backlinks and get your readers to share your site with their networks.
+Further, it includes getting high-quality backlinks and get your readers to share your site with their networks.
 All of this contributes to the overall strength of your domain.

 Understanding what goes into nailing both on-page and off-page SEO will level up you content while increasing it’s ranking potential.